stevenroose/dart-shelf_eventsource/README.md

 # shelf_eventsource

-A shelf extension for EventSource or Server-Side Events (SSE) that works together with the [eventsource](https://pub.dartlang.org/packages/eventsource) package.
+A shelf extension for EventSource or Server-Sent Events (SSE) that works together with the [eventsource](https://pub.dartlang.org/packages/eventsource) package.